Last updated on October 29th, 2023 at 12:07 pm

-The Indian rail network plays a significant part in my rich memories of travel in the sub continent.
-From second class day trains and sleepers to the toy trains or mountain railways, train travel in India is the best way to meet the local people.
+The Indian rail network plays a significant part in my rich travel memories in the sub-continent.
+From second-class day trains and sleepers to toy trains or mountain railways, train travel in India is the best way to meet the local people.

 The Trans Siberian or Trans Mongolian great railway journey is definitely on my bucket list – perhaps for next year.

-In South Africa there is a famous train that runs from Johannesburg to Cape Town that I would love to take one day.
-(Hello Sue of 8 Women Dream!)
+In South Africa, there is a famous train that runs from Johannesburg to Cape Town that I would love to take one day.

 This journey brings home to me both the immensity of Australia, the challenges involved in establishing such a railway line, and the vital role the railway played in connecting the world’s remotest city – Perth – with the more inhabited side of the country.

-I am imagining the great camel trains of equipment and supplies and the thousands of men working in the dry heat, risking injury and typhoid.
+I imagine the great camel trains of equipment and supplies and the thousands of men working in the dry heat, risking injury and typhoid.

-I have watched the sun rise from my berth and seen kangaroos hopping and Emus striding across some of Australia’s unique landscape.
+I have watched the sunrise from my berth and seen kangaroos hopping and Emus striding across some of Australia’s unique landscapes.

 Traveling by rail can be a great travel experience for several reasons: